YouTube Star Gabi DeMartino Stuns Fans In Matching Swimsuit With Sheer Skirt

 “I’m obsessing over your hair, the ombré is literally everything I’ve ever wanted,” a fourth admirer commented.

 DeMartino is no stranger to impressing her loyal social media audience.
 As previously reported by The Inquisitr, she wore a floral white cut-out top paired with a black velvet miniskirt for her digital press tour.
-DeMartino sported her brunette wavy hair down and opted for acrylic nails.
+The YouTuber sported her wavy hair down and opted for acrylic nails.
 To complete her look, she accessorized with small stud earrings and white bracelets.